nonoroazoro/vscode-syncing/README.md

     ]
     ```

-    Now the `workbench.colorTheme` setting and all the settings of `editor` will no longer be synced.
+    Now the `workbench.colorTheme` setting and all the settings of `editor` will no longer be synchronized.

 1. ***`syncing.pokaYokeThreshold`***